 Ultimately, the AOC Q2778VQE would be a great choice for anyone who is thinking about upgrading to 1440p but don’t want to leave too big of a hole in their wallet.
 Since it uses a TN panel, the monitor is quite responsive, with no visible ghosting, and even the colors look quite good - for this type of panel, at least.
 Still, if you’re shopping for a new monitor in this price range, a 144 Hz TN alternative might be more appealing if you’re into competitive multiplayer.

 Try and think of a budget monitor.
-Chances are, the first images that pop into your mind are those of bland-looking TN monitors with generic, non-adjustable stands which are really only good if you can’t afford anything better.
+Chances are, the first images that pop into your mind are those of bland-looking TN monitors with generic, non-adjustable stands, which are only useful if you can’t afford anything better.

 Now, the AOC Q2778VQE is a budget gaming monitor, although only in the realm of QHD monitors.
-And in its case, the above holds true, although it still has a lot to offer despite the uninteresting exterior.
-Today, we’ll be taking a closer look at this monitor and we’ll see whether it’s a good enough choice if you’re thinking about making the jump to 1440p!
+And in its case, the above holds true; nevertheless, it still has a lot to offer despite the uninteresting exterior.
+Today, we’ll be taking a closer look at this monitor, and we’ll see whether it’s a good enough choice if you’re thinking about making the jump to 1440p!

 Table of ContentsShow

-The stand is also fairly simple, although the glossy black is complemented by a clean white circular base.
+The stand is also fairly simple, although a clean white circular base complements the glossy black.
 However, it is not a VESA stand and only supports tilt adjustment.
 Regardless, the monitor itself is VESA compatible and can be used with any 100×100 stand or wall mount.
 As such, if you’re unhappy with the stock stand, it’s easy enough to replace.

 |Refresh Rate||60 Hz|